Google offers support to Android firms in lawsuits

 The previous day, Schmidt, in his second visit to Korea, met executives from handset manufacturers Samsung and LG Electronics, in a move widely seen as reassuring his alliances with handset manufacturers.

-Google's $12.5 billion acquisition of Motorola Mobility Holdings, announced in August, raised concerns it may become a key rival of Android licensees.
+Google's $12.5 billion (7.8 billion pounds) acquisition of Motorola Mobility Holdings, announced in August, raised concerns it may become a key rival of Android licensees.

 Schmidt also visited Beijing during his trip.
 Google closed its Chinese Google.cn service last year after a high-profile fallout with Beijing over censorship and began re-directing all traffic to its Hong Kong server.